Effect-TS/effect/packages/schema/README.md

 ### Excess properties

-When using a `Schema` to parse a value, any properties that are not specified in the `Schema` will be stripped out from the output.
+When using a `Schema` to parse a value, by default any properties that are not specified in the `Schema` will be stripped out from the output.
 This is because the `Schema` is expecting a specific shape for the parsed value, and any excess properties do not conform to that shape.

 However, you can use the `onExcessProperty` option (default value: `"ignore"`) to trigger a parsing error.
 This can be particularly useful in cases where you need to detect and handle potential errors or unexpected values.

-Here's an example of how you might use `onExcessProperty`:
+Here's an example of how you might use `onExcessProperty` set to `"error"`:

 ```ts
 import * as S from "@effect/schema/Schema";